Back

 • An external mouse and mouse pad if you use one.

 • An external keyboard if you use one.
-(You can only use external keyboards with tablets—not laptops.)
+(You can use external keyboards only with a tablet—not a laptop.)

 Step 5.
 Taking the Test.

-• Internet Connection: The Exam App is designed to work with an intermittent connection to the internet.
-An internet connection is required to start the test and to submit results at the end of the test.
+• Internet Connection: Bluebook is designed to work with an intermittent connection to the internet.
+An internet connection is required to start the test and to submit answers at the end of the test.
 You will receive instructions from your proctor on test day if there is an outage.

 • Modules: Each section of the PSAT 10 is made up of 2 modules.
 Once you move on from a module, you cannot return to access any questions from it.

-• Online Calculator: There is a graphing calculator built into the Exam App for your use on the Math section, but you may also bring an Acceptable Calculator as described on the College Board website at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/calculator-policy.
+• Online Calculator: There is a graphing calculator built into Bluebook for your use on the Math section, but you may also bring an Acceptable Calculator as described on the College Board website located at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/calculator-policy.
 No other calculators are permitted.

 • No Other Open Programs or Applications: Prior to testing, you must close all other applications or programs on your Testing Device.
-You cannot work in any other program or application while the test is running, and you cannot paste work into the Exam App from another program or application.
-You cannot have any open apps on your Testing Device at the start of testing.
+You cannot work in any other program or application while the test is running, and you cannot paste work into Bluebook from another program or application.
+You cannot have any open apps on your Testing Device at any point during testing.
 Attempting to do so may result in score cancellation.
-The only exception is for your use of approved assistive technology as a College Board–approved accommodation by College Board Services for Students with Disabilities.
+The only exception is your use of approved assistive technology where you have been approved for testing accommodations by College Board.

-• Answer Submission in the Exam App: You must enter your answers in the Exam App.
+• Answer Submission in Bluebook: You must enter your answers in Bluebook.
 You will not submit any handwritten work, files, or photos.
-You must not close your Testing Device lid until your answers are submitted.
-Closing the Testing Device lid before this point may prevent answers from being submitted and cause your test to be incomplete.
+You must not close your Testing Device lid or cover the Testing Device screen until your answers are submitted.
+Closing the Testing Device lid or covering the Testing Device screen before this point may prevent answers from being submitted and cause your test to be incomplete.
 Answer submission happens automatically if your Testing Device is connected to the internet when the PSAT 10 ends.
 If your answers were successfully submitted, you will see a confirmation screen indicating so.
-However, if your Testing Device is not connected to the internet when the PSAT 10 ends, you must work with your school to resolve any submission errors within the submission window.
-College Board will score all PSAT 10 exams that have been started, even if a submission is incomplete or a submission error occurs.
+However, if your Testing Device is not connected to the internet when the PSAT 10 ends and your answer submission fails, you’ll have until 11:59 p.m. local time the next day to reconnect to the internet and submit your answers.
+Except as otherwise specified in these Testing Rules, College Board will score all PSAT 10 exams that have been started, even if a submission is incomplete or a submission error occurs.
+In some cases when a submission appears to be incomplete, scores will be designated “Guidance Purposes Only.”
+These scores are only used by states and districts for educational guidance purposes.

-• Answer Submission in a Paper Test Book for Those With College Board–Approved Accommodation: Students approved by College Board for an accommodation to test with a paper test book only, outside of the Exam App, will record their answers in the test book by circling their final answer choice.
+• Answer Submission in a Paper Test Book for Those with College Board–Approved Accommodation: Students approved by College Board for an accommodation to test with a paper test book, outside of Bluebook, will record their answers in the test book by circling their final answer choice.
 Circle only 1 answer for each question.
 Multiple circled answers to 1 question will be counted as an incorrect answer.
 Most questions are multiple choice, but some questions are student-produced responses.
 Directions for filling in your answers to these questions are in your test book.
-You'll write your answer next to or under the test question and circle it clearly.
-You won't receive credit for anything written outside of the circle, or if there are multiple circles for a question.
+You’ll write your answer next to or under the test question and circle it clearly.
+You won’t receive credit for anything written outside of the circle.
 Be sure to follow all instructions to prevent any scoring delays or issues.
+A member of the testing staff will transcribe your answers into Bluebook.

 Section 2.
 Prohibited Items

-You may not bring prohibited items to the digital PSAT 10.
+You may not bring prohibited items to the PSAT 10.
 Prohibited items include:

-• Electronic equipment including phones (except as set forth below), smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices, or any other type of electronic or communication device except for your Testing Device used for the digital PSAT 10 and, if applicable, any assistive technology that you have been approved to use for testing as an accommodation by College Board.
-If not being collected, all prohibited electronic equipment must be powered off and stored away from desks during testing.
+• Electronic equipment including phones, smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices, or any other type of electronic or communication device except for your Testing Device used for the PSAT 10 and, if applicable, any assistive technology that you have been approved to use for testing as an accommodation by College Board.
+If not being collected, all prohibited electronic equipment must be powered off and stored away from student access during testing.

 • Books, reference guides, notes, compasses, protractors, dictionaries, highlighters, or colored pencils.